-White shoes can stain easily, but they also can be easily cleaned.
-Keep reading to learn how to restore your shoes to a bright white.
-These same cleaning solutions can be used on colored canvas shoes as well, but be sure to test each one on a hidden area first, such as under the tongue or lip of the shoe, as they may cause the colors to bleed or bleach.
+Canvas shoes can stain easily, but they also can be easily cleaned.
+These cleaning solutions can be used on white or colored canvas shoes, but be sure to test each one on a hidden area first, such as under the tongue or lip of the shoe, as they may cause the colors to bleed or bleach.

 You Will Need:

 - Dish soap